Many Thanks To

 2014 saw a new trend, when England's goalkeepers began wearing the short-sleeved versions of the shirts, with a long-sleeved base layer top of the same colour underneath.

-England continue to catch us out with new designs (currently three a year) and it is fascinating to see how the designers can make them look different to previous efforts, but we continue to document them as they appear, whilst filling in the gaps from the earlier years as new evidence surfaces.
+England continue to catch us out with new designs (usually three or four in each two-year cycle) and it is fascinating to see how the designers can make them look different to previous efforts, but we continue to document them as they appear, whilst filling in the gaps from the earlier years as new evidence surfaces.
 Please get in touch if there is anything that you can add to this story (Contact Us).

 ____________________